-All applicants must have completed a baccalaureate degree from a regionally accredited institution and a minimum undergraduate cumulative grade point average of 3.0 on a 4.0 scale for the MBA and MED programs and 2.5 on a 4.0 scale for all other graduate programs.
+All applicants must have completed a baccalaureate degree from a regionally accredited institution and a minimum undergraduate cumulative grade point average of 3.0 on a 4.0 scale for the MBA and the M.Ed. in Special Education programs and a 2.5 on a 4.0 scale for all other graduate programs.